Marcos Pontes: Political career

 In his 2011 book Missão Cumprida, he also declared that he is interested in a possible candidacy for an unspecified political post in Brazil and he tried to be elected as "Deputado Federal" during the 2014 São Paulo gubernatorial election.
 In the 2018 São Paulo gubernatorial election he was elected side with Major Olímpio as second alternate in the Senate.

-In October 31, Jair Bolsonaro announced that he would be the next Minister of Science and Technology.
+On 31 October, Jair Bolsonaro announced that he would be the next Minister of Science and Technology.
 This choice left the scientific community with polarized opinions, ranging from how the public sees the profession of astronaut in connection with science and the fact that the minister is not an active scientist and researcher, in addition to concern about his lack of political articulation.

 Minister of Science

 After the disclosure of data on deforestation in the Amazon by INPE, discredited by Bolsonaro, Marcos Pontes called the then President of Inpe Ricardo Galvão to address the way he has been acting in the media and also declared to share "...the strangeness expressed by our President Bolsonaro...". no matter how much he doesn't believe the data to be false.

-On August 7, 2019 the resignation of Ricardo Galvão was published after his resignation on August 2.
+On 7 August 2019 the resignation of Ricardo Galvão was published after his resignation on 2 August.
 He was exonerated at the request of Bolsonaro.
 Directors of research centres linked to the Ministry asked Pontes to intercede on behalf of Galvão, something that did not happen.

 Military Darcton Policarpo Damião was chosen to take over Inpe on an interim basis.

 In July 2020, he tested positive for COVID-19.